What does iMMO do?

 where medical aspects play an important role and an independent medical report or opinion may be of added value.

 iMMO conducts an assessment only when there are no insurmountable (legal) obstacles.
-If you are uncertain whether a medical assessment can help the person involved, please complete this checklist (in Dutch)
+If you are unsure whether a medical assessment can help the person involved, please complete this checklist (in Dutch)

 Medical cases